Data Lake, Medallion Architecture, Bronze Silver Gold, Data Quality, Data Engineering

 • Deduplication: Removes duplicate records based on business keys

-• PII handling: Sensitive data is masked or encrypted
+• PII handling: Sensitive data is masked, encrypted, or tokenized for compliance

 Transformation Logic